61st FIFA Congress

-The 61st FIFA Congress was held between 31 May and 1 June 2011 at the Hallenstadion in Zurich, Switzerland.
+The 61st FIFA Congress was held between 31 May and 1 June 2011 at the Hallenstadion in Zürich, Switzerland.
 FIFA is the governing body of world association football, and the congress is the annual meeting of FIFA's supreme legislative body.
-This is the eighth congress to be held in Zurich, and the first since 2007.
+This is the eighth congress to be held in Zürich, and the first since 2007.
 After an opening ceremony and a reminder of FIFA events and activities in 2010, the second day witnessed decisions taken, and the unveiling of the 2010 financial results.
 The opening ceremony was presented by Melanie Winiger, and featured singer Grace Jones, hammered dulcimer player Nicolas Senn, and juggler Alan Šulc.

 Congress agenda

 The congress agenda was released on 5 May.